 Chiltern Valley Winery and Brewery.
 Award-winning wines, ales and liqueurs are produced here on the Chiltern slopes, high above the Hamble Valley.
 There are tastings, tours of the vineyard and brewery and a shop.
 You can stay here too, Old Luxters Farmhouse offers B&B with picturesque views over the vineyard, gardens and Hambleden Valley beyond.

 Garsington Opera is an annual open air summer opera festival founded in 1989 by Leonard Ingrams.
-Since 2011 the festival is held in Wormsley Park, the home of the Getty family.
-Garsington Opera gives performances of great artistic quality in a setting of extraordinary natural beauty - performances take place in the Opera Pavilion which sits within the rolling beech woods of the Chiltern Hills.
-The Wormsley Estate is also the place to enjoy high-level cricket matches and has been described as the most beautiful cricket grounds in England.
+The festival is held in Wormsley Park, the home of the Getty family, with performances of great artistic quality in a setting of extraordinary natural beauty with the rolling beech woods of the Chiltern Hills as backdrop.
+The Wormsley Estate is also the place to enjoy international cricket matches and must be one of the most beautiful cricket grounds in England.
 Read more about this unlikely combination of cricket and opera in our Chilterns blog

 Henley-on-Thames - 5 miles from Hambleden: The international home of rowing enjoys a scenic setting on a broad and beautiful stretch of the River Thames.
 Henley's Royal Regatta and Festival of Music and Arts are the flagships of a very stylish town, where an excellent mix of shops and restaurants, boating and riverside walks create an air of relaxed affluence.

 Marlow - 5 miles from Hambleden: Edwardians came here by the boatload to enjoy the beauty of the River Thames against the backdrop of the Chiltern Hills.
-Now Marlow combines natural beauty with contemporary chic.
-Georgian buildings, a graceful suspension bridge and the picturesque lock and the weir set the scene for prosperous shops and some highly-acclaimed restaurants.
-The Thames Path National Trail adds another, energetic option.
+Now Marlow combines natural beauty with contemporary chic, Georgian buildings, a graceful suspension bridge and the picturesque lock and the weir set the scene for prosperous shops and some highly-acclaimed restaurants.

 Greys Court, National Trust – 7 miles from Hambleden: an intimate and picturesque 16th-century mansion, with homely living rooms.
 Tranquil gardens include a series of walled gardens and medieval ruins such as the Tudor donkey wheel used to draw water for the house.